thedmi/Equ/README.md

 - `System.Collections.Immutable.IImmutableList<T>` is immutable and carries eager loading semantics, but is not covariant in T
 - `IEnumerable<T>` is covariant in T, but uses lazy-loading and also read-only semantics

 `System.Collections.Immutable.IImmutableList<T>` would have been the perfect candidate for an immutable list concept.
-But unfortunately, someone decided to provide the immutable `Add()`, `Remove()` and similar methods not only on the implementation `ImmutableList<T>`, but also on the interface.
+But unfortunately, someone decided to provide the immutable `Add()`, `Remove()` and similar methods not only on the implementation `ImmutableList<T>`, but also on the interface, effectively making the item type invariant.

 To differentiate the immutable list of this library from `System.Collections.Immutable.IImmutableList<T>`, I call it a *Final List*.